rardoz/roe-the-dev/README.md

 - Go to [gitpod.io](https://gitpod.io)
 - Create a free account
-- Give access to github
+- Give access to github and select the project from the list of repositories
-- Start the project
 - VSCode will spin up (browser or local instance of VSCode supported)
 - Open VSCode > Extensions and type `@extensions` into the search bar
 - Install each extension in the list